 Now we have to analyze the action of the operators $\rep{E_{S,f}}$ on $\hilb$.
 This gets complicated by the fact that they represent vector fields and will therefore be unbounded operators.
 To get these complications out of the way, we will make an assumption on $\pi$.
 To this end, let us define the following subspace of $\hilb$:

 Note that $\Hilb$ is dense in $\hilb$ because $\cyl^\infty$ is dense in $\hilb_{\nu}$.
-With this definition at hand, we can state our assumption:\footnote{Note that this assumption \textit{does not} automatically follow from the perhaps more natural one that $\{\rep{c}\,|\,c\in\cyl\}$ should be contained in the domains of the $E_{S,f}$.} \begin{assu} The representation $\pi$ should be such that $\Hilb \subset \dom\left(\rep{E_{S,f}}\right)$ for all surfaces $S$ and co-vector fields $f$ on $S$. \end{assu} Under this assumption, the action of the $\rep{E_{S,f}}$ can be computed rather explicitely: Let $c$ be a cylindrical function.
+With this definition at hand, we can state our assumption: \begin{assu} The representation $\pi$ should be such that $\Hilb \subset \dom\left(\rep{E_{S,f}}\right)$ for all surfaces $S$ and co-vector fields $f$ on $S$. \end{assu} We note that this assumption \textit{does not} automatically follow from the perhaps more natural one that $\{\rep{c}\,|\,c\in\cyl\}$ should be contained in the domains of the $E_{S,f}$.
+Under this assumption, the action of the $\rep{E_{S,f}}$ can be computed rather explicitly: Let $c$ be a cylindrical function.
 Then

 where we have made the definition